rabakuku/OSCP-for-AI/🧪 Section 0: Lab Code/instructions.md

 ### 2️⃣ After Running the Script

-Once the script completes successfully, it will have downloaded the lab files, moved them to the root, and created the virtual environment.
+Once the script completes successfully, it will have downloaded the lab files, moved them to the root, and created the virtual environment containing all the lab pages.

 ```text
 your_project_root/ 📂